 A recent AvidCareerist post on resume fonts shared an infographic about serif and sans serif fonts and talked about when to use which type of font on your resume.

 If you don’t know your serif from your sans serif, be sure to read that post.

 Now comes a new infographic, The Psychology of Fonts.

-Look at some classic choices for sans serif fonts (the second category below) and what each might imply about you to people reading your resume.
+Look at some classic choices for sans serif fonts (the second category below) and what each might imply about you to people reading your resume (see the right-hand column).
 Have a little fun experimenting with these.

 In addition, check out the serif fonts, and their associations, for fonts you might choose for headings and other limited uses on your resume.

 I write executive resumes and LinkedIn profiles.
 Save time.
 Get hired.
 Email me at email@example.com for more information.

 Updated June 2017

 © 2013 – 2017, Donna Svei.
 All rights reserved.